hey2022/advance_lab/README.md

-# science_fair
-G9 Science Fair\n
+# Science Fair

+## Topic

+Influences of performance in algorithms

-I. Introduction
+## Introduction

-Background information on the topic
+### Background Information

-Research question
+### Research question

+Are optimisations that have a time-space trade-off more effective than optimisations that don't have time-space trade-offs?

-Hypothesis
+### Hypothesis

+Programs that trade space complexity with time complexity will have a greater performance but at the cost of greater memory usage.

+## Method

-II.
-Materials and Methods
+### Materials

-List of materials and equipment used

-Description of the experimental procedure
+### Procedure

+We will analyze the time and memory usage of many different algorithms while using different optimising techniques to see how they differ.

+We will write the implementations of many types of algorithms, both fast and slow, and determine the optimising techniques to see how they changed the space and time complexity.

+Types of algorithms
+* Sorting algorithms
+* Searching algorithms

+Optimising techniques include:
+* Divide and Conquer
+* Dynamic Programming
+* Greedy
+* Hashing

+Ways of determining result:
+* Space time complexity analysis
+* Benchmarking

-III.
-Results
+## Results

-Presentation of data in tables, graphs, or charts

-Analysis of data and interpretation of results
+[Insert graphs here]: #

+[Analysis of data]: #

-IV.
-Discussion
+## Discussion

-Explanation of how the results support or refute the hypothesis
+[Explanation of how the results support or refute the hypothesis]: #

-Comparison of the results to previous research
+[Comparison of the results to previous research]: #

-Discussion of the limitations of the study and suggestions for further research
+[Discussion of the limitations of the study and suggestions for further research]: #

-V. Conclusion
+## Conclusion

-Summary of the findings
+[Summary of the findings]: #

-Discussion of the significance of the results
+[Discussion of the significance of the results]: #

-VI.
-References
+## References

-List of sources used in the research

-VII.
-Acknowledgements
+## Acknowledgements

 Thanks to anyone who provided support or assistance with the project

-VIII.
-Visual Aids

-Any charts, graphs, pictures, or other visual aids used to present the project.